 34. JACKIE WILSON ‘Your Love Keeps Lifting Me Higher And Higher’ (Single A Side July 1967)

-Theres not too much to say about this stone cold classic, a record that in just under three minutes manages to blur the line between romantic and spiritual bliss, crash through my armour plate of cynicism and stir me into hollering it from the rafters to my beloved.
+Theres not too much to say about this stone cold classic, a record that in just under three minutes manages to blur the line between romantic and spiritual bliss, crash through my armour plate of cynicism and stir me into hollering it from the highest mountain to my beloved.

 35. SIMON DUPREE & THE BIG SOUND ‘Kites’ (Single A Side October 1967)